Love the cartesian diver project? This diving ghost experiment is even more fun!

 This creative cartesian diver experiment is a fun twist on the classic cartesian diver science experiment.
 Spooky science at its best!

-Here’s how to make a cartesian diver with a pipette.
+Here’s how to make a diving ghost.

 Affiliate links used for your convenience.